psecio/websecio/_posts/2013/02/2013-02-14__API-Authentication-Public-Private-Hashes.md

 There's also another smaller issue that really just boils down to personal preference.
 Other authentication methods offer a bit easier interface for the end-user.
-It can be a bit more difficult using a key pair like this also because it means sending this information out to the user instead of them using something they already have (like an OAuth account) to make the request...but that's a topic for another article.
+It can be a bit more difficult using a hash pair like this also because it means sending this information out to the user instead of them using something they already have (like an OAuth account) to make the request...but that's a topic for another article.